A History Of Haste Hill Golf Club

 The difficulties for Bert Pearson to manage the large numbers of players attending Haste Hill were recognised by the council when they decided to install automatic ticket barriers to take payment.
 It is, though not clear whether these were ever installed and if so, where they were positioned.

 In January 1934 an interesting competition was held, a 16-a-side match between a team led by the Club Captain and a team captained by the Club Secretary.
 Each player played a singles match in the morning and then took part in a foursomes match in the afternoon.
 An annual fixture the number of team members seemed to vary each year.
 Meanwhile, the Club Championship was played over 72 holes, with two single rounds played over a couple of weekends then those that made the cut, playing a further 36 holes in a single day to wrap up the tournament.
-A number of the curret trophies that the club play for today were already in existence with the Rowley Cup, Parker Cup, (Walter D) Friend Cup all having started life in 1933.
+A number of the current trophies that the club play for today were already in existence with the Rowley Cup & Parker Cup starting life in 1933 & records for the, (Walter D) Friend Cup dating back to 1930.
 Some of the competitions were restricted to season ticket holders only, effectively the club members, with a number of others being open competitions.

 In the first half of the year, the council decided an upgrade was needed to the water supplies, for the course.
 With a number of West London courses closing down to make way for housing, the council wanted to ensure the greens could be treated correctly, so as to attract as many of the displaced golfers as possible.
 Later in the year, the 'pipes, pumps & plant' required to pump water directly from Ruislip Reservoir were laid at a cost of just under £700, supplying water to each green, for the first time.